pydantic/pydantic/docs/index.md

 ## Why use Pydantic?

-- **Powered by type hints** - with Pydantic schema validation and even serialization are controlled by type annotations - less to learn, less code to write and integration with your IDE and static analysis tools
+- **Powered by type hints** &mdash; with Pydantic schema validation and even serialization are controlled by type annotations &mdash; less to learn, less code to write and integration with your IDE and static analysis tools
-- **Speed** - Pydantic's core validation logic is written in Rust meaning Pydantic is among the fastest data validation libraries for Python
+- **Speed** &mdash; Pydantic's core validation logic is written in Rust meaning Pydantic is among the fastest data validation libraries for Python
-- **JSON Schema** - Pydantic models can emit JSON Schema allowing for easy integration with other tools
+- **JSON Schema** &mdash; Pydantic models can emit JSON Schema allowing for easy integration with other tools
-- **Strict** and **Lax** mode - Pydantic can run iin either `strict=True` mode (where data is not converted) or `strict=False` mode where Pydantic tries to coerce data to the correct type where appropriate
+- **Strict** and **Lax** mode &mdash; Pydantic can run iin either `strict=True` mode (where data is not converted) or `strict=False` mode where Pydantic tries to coerce data to the correct type where appropriate
-- **Dataclasses**, **Typed Dicts** and more - Pydantic supports validation of many standard library types including `dataclass` and `TypedDict`
+- **Dataclasses**, **Typed Dicts** and more &mdash; Pydantic supports validation of many standard library types including `dataclass` and `TypedDict`
-- **Customisation** - Pydantic allows custom validators and serializers to alter how data is processed in many powerful ways
+- **Customisation** &mdash; Pydantic allows custom validators and serializers to alter how data is processed in many powerful ways
-- **Ecosystem** - around 8,000 packages on PyPI use Pydantic, including massively popular libraries like [FastAPI](https://github.com/tiangolo/fastapi), [huggingface/transformers](https://github.com/huggingface/transformers), [django-ninja](https://github.com/vitalik/django-ninja),
+- **Ecosystem** &mdash; around 8,000 packages on PyPI use Pydantic, including massively popular libraries like [FastAPI](https://github.com/tiangolo/fastapi), [huggingface/transformers](https://github.com/huggingface/transformers), [django-ninja](https://github.com/vitalik/django-ninja), [sqlmodel](https://github.com/tiangolo/sqlmodel),
-  [sqlmodel](https://github.com/tiangolo/sqlmodel),
   and [langchain](https://github.com/hwchase17/langchain)
-- **Battle tested** - Pydantic is downloaded >70m times/month and used by all FAANG companies and 20/25 largest companies on NASDAQ - if you're trying to do something with Pydantic, someone else has probably already done it
+- **Battle tested** &mdash; Pydantic is downloaded >70m times/month and used by all FAANG companies and 20/25 largest companies on NASDAQ &mdash; if you're trying to do something with Pydantic, someone else has probably already done it

 [Installing Pydantic](install.md) is as simple as: [`pip install pydantic`](install.md).